vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ![png](../images/health_post/support_post_health_6_1.png)

-That’s all well and good, but cumulative monthly values are difficult for me to wrap my head around and bring into my day-to-day.
+That’s all well and good, but cumulative monthly values are difficult for me to wrap my head around and bring into my day-to-day routine.
 Since my weekend schedule varies, I’ll remove the weekends and focus on the averages.

 ## Monthly Averages - Weekdays